Observing Higgs Dark Matter at the CERN LHC: Results and Discussions

-The signal total cross section without cuts is $30.1(28.3)\; \hbox{fb}$ for a $70(90)\gev$ Higgs boson at the $14\; \hbox{TeV}$ LHC while the total background cross section amounts to $2.79\; \hbox{pb}$.
-As we anticipated in section~\ref{sec:model} the $pp\to jjHH$ rate in this gauge-Higgs unification model is about 5 times larger than its SM analog whose WBF production cross section for a $70\gev$ Higgs mass is $6.3\fb$.
-The same set of parameters, factorization scale and parton distribution functions for the Higgs dark matter case were used in this computation.

-After applying all the basic cuts~(\ref{eq:cuts}) and the $\phi_{jj}$ cut, and assuming the same survival probability for a central soft jet veto of $P_{surv}=0.87$ for our signal as in Ref.~\cite{eboli}, we found $4.20(4.18)\; \hbox{fb}$ for the signal against $167\; \hbox{fb}$ for the total background for a $70(90)\gev$ Higgs boson mass.
-Based on these rates a $5\sigma$ significance observation is possible with $237(239)\hbox{fb}^{-1}$ of integrated luminosity for a $70(90)\; \hbox{GeV}$ Higgs dark matter particle.
-The table~\ref{tab:results} summarizes our results.

 The impact of the $\phi_{jj}$ cut~(\ref{eq:cutphi}) on the double Higgs production is fairly the same as the single Higgs process representing a dilution factor of $0.37$ in our case and $0.40$ in the single Higgs case.
 The backgrounds on their turn are suppressed by a factor of $0.18$ which motivates the cut in the single Higgs case after all.
-The impact of this cut on the required luminosity is mild though increasing from $229(249)\fb^{-1}$ to $237(239)\fb^{-1}$ the required integrated luminosity for a $5\sigma$ observation of a $70(90)\gev$ Higgs.
+The impact of this cut on the required luminosity is mild though changing the required integrated luminosity for a $5\sigma$ observation from $246(267)\fb^{-1}$ to $255(257)\fb^{-1}$ to a $70(90)\gev$ Higgs.

+As suggested in Ref.~\cite{eboli}, an analysis based on the shape of the $\phi_{jj}$ distribution could be a good idea to separate signal from backgrounds but the reduced signal cross section after cuts in our case is a challenge for that purpose.

 It indicates that there is still some room for an optimum choice of cuts for example tightening the missing $p_T$ or the jets invariant mass cut.
 On the other hand a complete simulation taking into account hadronization, pile-up effects and more realistic detector efficiencies is necessary in order to evaluate the LHC potential more precisely.